Curiosity (rover): Hazard avoidance cameras (Hazcams)

 The rover has four pairs of black and white navigation cameras called hazcams, two pairs in the front and two pairs in the back.
-They are used for autonomous hazard avoidance during rover drives and for safe positioning of the robotic arm on rocks and soils.
+They are used for autonomous hazard avoidance during rover drives and for safe positioning of the robotic arm on rocks and regolith.
 Each camera in a pair is hardlinked to one of two identical main computers for redundancy; only four out of the eight cameras are in use at any one time.
 The cameras use visible light to capture stereoscopic three-dimensional (3-D) imagery.
 The cameras have a 120° field of view and map the terrain at up to 3 m in front of the rover.
 This imagery safeguards against the rover crashing into unexpected obstacles, and works in tandem with software that allows the rover to make its own safety choices.